Olfactory bulb: Lateral inhibition

-The basal dendrites of mitral cells are connected to interneurons known as granule cells, which by some theories produce lateral inhibition between mitral cells.
-The synapse between mitral and granule cells is of a rare class of synapses that are "dendro-dendritic" which means that both sides of the synapse are dendrites that release neurotransmitter.
+The basal dendrites of mitral cells are connected to interneurons known as granule cells, which may produce lateral inhibition between mitral cells.
+The synapses between mitral and granule cells are of the rare "dendro-dendritic" class, with both sides of the synapse being dendrites that release neurotransmitter.
 In this specific case, mitral cells release the excitatory neurotransmitter glutamate, and granule cells release the inhibitory neurotransmitter Gamma-aminobutyric acid (GABA).
-As a result of its bi-directionality, the dendro-dendritic synapse can cause mitral cells to inhibit themselves (auto-inhibition), as well as neighboring mitral cells (lateral inhibition).
+As a result of its bidirectionality, the dendro-dendritic synapse can cause mitral cells to inhibit themselves (auto-inhibition), as well as neighboring mitral cells (lateral inhibition).
 More specifically, the granule cell layer receives excitatory glutamate signals from the basal dendrites of the mitral and tufted cells.
-The granule cell in turn releases GABA to cause an inhibitory effect on the mitral cell.
+The granule cell, in turn, releases GABA to cause an inhibitory effect on the mitral cell.
 More neurotransmitter is released from the activated mitral cell to the connected dendrite of the granule cell, making the inhibitory effect from the granule cell to the activated mitral cell stronger than the surrounding mitral cells.
 It is not clear what the functional role of lateral inhibition would be, though it may be involved in boosting the signal-to-noise ratio of odor signals by silencing the basal firing rate of surrounding non-activated neurons.
-This in turn aids in odor discrimination.
-Other research suggest that the lateral inhibition contributes to differentiated odor responses, which aids in the processing and perception of distinct odors.
-There is also evidence of cholinergic effects on granule cells that enhance depolarization of granule cells making them more excitable which in turn increases inhibition of mitral cells.
-This may contribute to a more specific output from the olfactory bulb that would closer resemble the glomerular odor map.
+This aids in odor discrimination.
+Other research suggests that the lateral inhibition contributes to differentiated odor responses, which aids in the processing and perception of distinct odors.
+There is also evidence of cholinergic effects on granule cells that enhance depolarization of granule cells, making them more excitable and increasing the inhibition of mitral cells.
+This may contribute to an output from the olfactory bulb that would more closely resemble the glomerular odor map.

 Olfaction is distinct from the other sensory systems where peripheral sensory receptors have a relay in the diencephalon.
 Therefore, the olfactory bulb plays this role for the olfactory system.